“Power and Influence”

 Boaz and Social Prestige

 There is no doubt that Boaz is central to this story.
 He maintains a position of power within the culture, he is never far from the narrative spotlight and he is one of the central players in David’s royal family line.
-We can begin our discussion of influence and power with Boaz because he clearly holds the strongest position in the narrative.
-But from a system’s perspective, the question is not only what position a person holds within the network but how position relates to the potential of the rest of the network.
+We can begin our discussion of influence and power with Boaz because he clearly holds the strongest position in the local culture of Bethlehem.
+But from a system perspective, the question is not only what position a person holds within the network but how that position relates to the potential of the rest of the network.
 As the story unfolds, we realize that Boaz is not simply in possession of power but is actively expressing himself in that role and using it to develop the network even beyond his own reach.

 Traditional Bible study approaches reveal that Boaz goes above and beyond what the law requires of him in order to extend hospitality and generosity to others.
 In the next post, we will see one of the wonderful ways that he does the same through relational patterns.
 But for now, let me put a finer point on Boaz’ influence.
 Of all the interactions that together compose the structure of this narrative, Boaz is involved in over 50%.
 He is the initiator of 30% of all interactions and is the object of almost 20%.
 This makes Boaz both the largest contributor of relationships and also the most prestigious actor in the narrative network.
 That he is both contributing and receiving relationships is a strong sign that he is not only powerful but also valued in his network.